mattmakai/fullstackpython.com/content/pages/04-web-development/03-flask.markdown

 ### Open Source Flask Example Code
-Flask's lack of standard boilerplate project structure can be a double edged sword when you are figuring out how to scale the lines of code in your application.
+Flask's lack of standard boilerplate via a commandline interface for setting up your project structure is a double edged sword.
+When you get started with Flask you will have to figure out how to scale the files and modules for the code in your application.
 The following open source projects range from simple to complex and can give you ideas about how to working on your codebase.

 * [Skylines](https://github.com/skylines-project/skylines) is an open source
   flight tracking web application built with Flask.
 You can check out a